-The FireAngel Pro ST-230 optical smoke alarm is mains powered with a 10 year sealed lithium back-up battery.
+The FireAngel Pro ST-230 optical smoke alarm is mains powered that has a 10 year lifespan with a sealed lifetime lithium back-up battery.
 Designed to last the life of the alarm, the back-up battery continues to provide power in the event of a mains failure.
 The ST-230 smoke alarm can be interlinked (using cable) with up to 30 smoke and heat alarms from the FireAngel Pro series, providing wide coverage within a single smoke alarm system.
 Once interlinked, if the ST-230 smoke alarm is activated, it triggers all other linked alarms to also sound.

-Power: 230V mains powered with 10 year lithium back-up battery
+- Power: 230V mains powered with a lifetime lithium back-up battery

 In a wireless-only system the maximum number of compatible units that can interlink is 50, while a hard-wired-only system is limited to 30 units.
 In a mixed hard-wired and wireless alarm system these maximum quantities can be exceeded.